Sector verification guidance

 Revised Final Jurisdictional BMP Verification Program Plans Submitted in March 2016

-Below are links to each jurisdiction’s Revised Final BMP Verification Program Plans.
-Plans were submitted for EPA review by March 4, 2016 for DE, NY, PA and WV, and April 4, 2016 for VA.
-MD and DC’s Program Plans were previously approved by EPA and, therefore, not re-submitted.
+Below are links to each jurisdiction’s revised final BMP Verification Program Plans.
+Plans were submitted for EPA review by March 4, 2016 for Delaware, New York, Pennsylvania and West Virginia, and April 4, 2016 for Virginia.
+Maryland and D.C.’s program plans were previously approved by EPA and, therefore, not re-submitted.
 Also below are links to each jurisdiction’s responses to EPA’s remaining major comments.

 - DE Nonpoint Source BMP Verification QAPP_Final